SureSeq™ Core MPN Panel

 The SureSeq Core MPN Panel delivers accurate detection of somatic variants in 3 clinically relevant myeloid-associated genes, JAK2, MPL and CALR.

-The SureSeq Core MPN Panel has been designed by Oxford Gene Technology (OGT) in collaboration with recognised cancer experts to deliver accurate detection of somatic variants in 3 clinically relevant myeloid-associated genes, JAK2, MPL and CALR, for research into the diagnosis, aetiology and prognosis of MPN.
+Myeloproliferative neoplasms (MPNs) are a heterogeneous group of diseases characterised by the overproduction of one or more types of blood cells.
+The SureSeq Core MPN Panel has been designed in collaboration with recognised cancer experts to detect somatic variants in 3 clinically relevant MPN-associated genes; JAK2, MPL and CALR (Table 1).
+The SureSeq Core MPN Panel provides researchers with a single, 1-day NGS workflow for studies into the diagnosis, aetiology and prognosis of MPNs.

 The SureSeq Core MPN Panel offers:

-- Time and cost saving solution — replace multiple single gene assays with a single NGS panel
+- Time and cost savings — replace multiple single gene assays with a focused NGS panel

 Reliable Detection of SNVs, Insertions and Deletions

 The hybridisation-based SureSeq Core MPN Panel is able to consistently detect SNVs and indels down to 1% minor allele frequency (MAF), using a streamlined 1-day workflow.
 Facilitated by OGT’s expert bait design, the panel delivers the turn-around time of an amplicon-based protocol with the superior coverage uniformity of a hybridisation-based panel, enabling confident detection of key MPN variants including a 52 bp deletion in CALR exon 9 and a 6 bp deletion in JAK2 exon 12 (Figures 1 and 2).